ChrstphrHll/npc_gen/students/Murunay Illfate.md

   int: 8
   str: 15
   wis: 12
-track: Exploration
-trait: I've spent so long in the temple that I have little practical experience dealing with people in the outside world.
-trait1: Restrained
-trait2: Immature
 year: 4
+guild: Burk
+partyID: 75
 ---
 # Murunay Illfate
 ---
 ### Description
 - 4th year Elf Ranger in Burk
-- curly dark red hair that's hanging down to their back, Green eyes, and Brown skin
+- curly dark red hair that's hanging down to their back, Blue eyes, and Brown skin
 - Is Restrained and Immature, and has Affection as their ideal

 ### Organizations